 - A couple of water bottles, maybe a Lifestraw if you feel fancy

-- In an adult’s bag copy of their critical information—Insurance information, IDs, cc info, some cash, and if possible maintenance medications, this will have to be rotated regularly.
+- In an adult’s bag, a copy of their critical information—Insurance information, IDs, cc info, some cash, and if possible, maintenance medications.
+This will have to be rotated regularly.

 This bag then lives under a bed, in a closet, or in the garage, anywhere it can be grabbed in a hurry by the individual it belongs to.

 Will you ever need it?
 I hope not, but:

 - if you ever have to leave your home for a hurricane